-Policy
+Policy Statements

 It is the policy of Boston Children's Hospital to comply with all federal and state regulations that pertain to informed consent.
 A key requirement of human subject protection is voluntary participation.
 Furthermore, the informed consent process must assure that the potential subject fully understands:

-- the research,
+- 1. The research

-- what they are being asked to do, and
+- 2. What they are being asked to do

-- the associated risks and benefits of the research for which they are providing consent.
+- 3. The associated risks and benefits of the research for which they are providing consent